damianFC/alexa-rubykit/README.md

 For running the sample "say" application:
 * Configure your endpoint for SSL and load the certificate in the developer portal.
-* Execute alexa_rubyengine under the bin folder
+* Execute alexa_rubyengine under the bin folder Sinatra will run in the background and serve a say command when it receives a LoginRequest command from the Alexa app.

 ## Contributing